Adventurous Culture Tour – 14 Days

 • Transfers airport / hotel / airport.

-• Accommodations in Kathmandu / Nagarkot / Namo Buddha / Pokhara
+• Accommodations in Kathmandu / Nagarkot / Namo Buddha / Pokhara on double sharing basis

 • Private vehicle Kathmandu – Pokhara – Chitwan – Kathmandu